juzzatul/juzzatul.github.io/section-d.md

 <h2>🚀 Portfolio Growth Summary</h2>

 <p>
-The projects, certifications, and community activities presented in this portfolio collectively demonstrate my continuous development as a Computer Network Security student.
-They reflect both technical competency and professional growth, preparing me for future opportunities within the cybersecurity industry.
+The projects, certifications, cybersecurity laboratories, and community activities presented in this portfolio collectively demonstrate my continuous development as a Computer Network Security student.
+They reflect both technical competency and professional growth, preparing me for future opportunities within the cybersecurity industry and supporting my long-term goal of becoming a Network Security Analyst.
 </p>

 </div>